react-native-community/discussions-and-proposals/proposals/0636-decoupling-metro.md

 *Why does it belong in the RN Monorepo?*

- - Uses `metro-react-native-babel-preset`
+ - Uses `metro-react-native-babel-preset` (see above).
  - Must apply `react-refresh/babel` using the same version of `react-refresh` as is injected into the React Native runtime within `react-native` (details below).
- - Implements the Metro Babel transformer "interface" with customisations specific to React Native - these may change with React Native's capabilities.
+ - Implements the Metro Babel transformer "interface" with customisations specific to React Native - these may change with React Native's capabilities, and may wish to depend on other RN Monorepo concerns (eg., static viewconfig).

 *Decoupling from Metro*

 `metro-react-native-babel-transformer` has runtime and type dependencies on `metro-source-map`, and type dependencies on `metro-babel-transformer`.
-These may be eliminated by inversion or injection to allow the package to move to the RN monorepo.
+These may be eliminated by inversion or injection to allow the package to move to the RN Monorepo.

 **Note on Fast Refresh - dependencies on `react-refresh`**

 Currently, each of `metro-runtime`, `metro-react-native-babel-transformer` and `react-native` have dependencies on `react-refresh` that *must align* - this has made upgrading it problematic in the past.

-The concrete dependencies are in the transformer (for `react-refresh/babel`) and in [`react-native/Libraries/Core`](https://github.com/facebook/react-native/blob/72d2880999a64957156f80ca61254af991252f51/packages/react-native/Libraries/Core/setUpReactRefresh.js#L22) (to inject `react-refresh/runtime`). `metro-runtime`'s two dependencies are:
+The concrete dependencies are in the transformer (for `react-refresh/babel`) and in [`react-native/Libraries/Core`](https://github.com/facebook/react-native/blob/72d2880999a64957156f80ca61254af991252f51/packages/react-native/Libraries/Core/setUpReactRefresh.js#L22) (to inject `react-refresh/runtime`). `metro-runtime`'s dependencies are:
- 1. Indirect, via calls to the `__ReactRefresh` global API [defined in RN](https://github.com/facebook/react-native/blob/72d2880999a64957156f80ca61254af991252f51/packages/react-native/Libraries/Core/setUpReactRefresh.js#L24-L50) (or other Metro clients) and,
+ 1. Indirect, via calls to the `__ReactRefresh` global API [defined in RN](https://github.com/facebook/react-native/blob/72d2880999a64957156f80ca61254af991252f51/packages/react-native/Libraries/Core/setUpReactRefresh.js#L24-L50) (or other Metro clients),
+ 2. Implicit, for the signatures of `$RefreshReg$` and `$RefreshSig$`, and,
- 2. Explicit, to re-export `metro-runtime/refresh-runtime` for RN's benefit.
+ 3. Explicit, to re-export `metro-runtime/refresh-runtime` for RN's benefit.

 (1) can remain as-is since the contract is between Metro and client runtime, which abstracts and extends `react-refresh`, rather than with `react-refresh` directly.
-(2) is not yet in used and can be removed, though it will do no harm if its version diverges.
+(2) seems stable enough to be resilient to `react-refresh` updates (and where it does change, we can ultimately reflect incompatibily in peer dependency constraints).
+(3) is not yet used and can be deprecated (by implementing this RFC it won't matter if `metro-runtime`'s re-export of `react-refresh` is of a different version) and ultimately removed.

 ### Stage 2 - Eliminate direct dependencies on `metro-*` subpackages.
 ***Goal: Minimise impact to user template and allow for a single "source of truth" for Metro's version in a given project.***